Aging in Place: Preparing Your Home for the Golden Years

 • Widen doorways to 36 inches with offset hinges on the doors.
 Doorways are often too narrow for walkers and wheelchairs.

 • Install handheld showerheads and grab bars.
-These are some of the least-expensive changes you can make and are a great help to those with balance problems.
+These are some of the least-expensive changes you can make with help from this great Battersea handyman company and are a great help to those with balance problems.

 • Use “comfort height” toilets.
 Many people suffer from osteoporosis, arthritis or temporary injuries and find it hard to stand up from a toilet of normal height.
 A higher toilet or toilet chair that fits over the existing toilet helps address this challenge.

 While many universal design features are simple and don’t require great expense, others can be costly and require experienced professionals.
 When in doubt, consult an architect or specialized contractor.